Portfolio¶

 Name: max_debt, dtype: float64

-- Tell portfolio class to wait until all arrays are broadcast and create a new floating array of the final shape
+- Instruct the portfolio class to wait until all arrays are broadcast and create a new floating array of the final shape.

-- Portfolio instance knows how to properly wrap a custom NumPy array into a pandas object
+- The portfolio instance knows how to properly wrap a custom NumPy array as a pandas object.

-- The same holds for reduced NumPy arrays
+- The same applies to reduced NumPy arrays.

 Flexible attributes¶

-- Portfolio attributes can now be partly or even entirely computed from user-defined arrays.
-This allows great control of post-simulation analysis, for example, to override some simulation data, to test hyperparameters without having to re-simulate the entire portfolio, or to avoid repeated reconstruction when caching is disabled.
+- Portfolio attributes can now be partially or even fully computed from user-defined arrays.
+This gives you greater control over post-simulation analysis, such as overriding some simulation data, testing hyperparameters without re-simulating the entire portfolio, or avoiding repeated reconstruction when caching is disabled.

 Compute the net exposure by caching its components